Anti-Aging Skin Care for After Menopause

 Fighting the skin changes of menopause takes a lot of work.

-Nature really is conspiring for our skin to be thin, withered, dry and wrinkled.
-Once our female hormones are dwindling our skin feels the change.
-You are not imaging it when you look in the mirror.
-Yes, we need to embrace age and age gracefully, but that includes taking good care of our skin.
-It's important to keep it moist, soft, strong and nice.
+After menopause, it's important to keep it moist, soft, strong skin.
 The routines I just described will do that.
+They will also help keep our skin pretty as we age.
 They may seem overwhelming, especially if you are starting from the very beginning and coming from a low-maintenance skin care routine.
 Realize that you are not just working to improve your skin’s appearance.
 You are working to make your skin stronger and less fragile.
 This will give you healthier skin as you age.

 Start slowly and step into the process progressively if that’s more comfortable.
 Know that once you have incorporated a skin care routine like this into your daily self-care, it will seem as easy as brushing your teeth, filing your nails, combing your hair and taking a shower.

-I'm well past menopause and I know that skin care is important my sel- care.
+I'm well past menopause and I know that skin care is an important part of our self-care as we age.
 I hope you found this information helpful for making decisions about your own skin care options.

 Piérard GE1, Hermanns-Lê T, Paquet P, Piérard-Franchimont C, Skin viscoelasticity during hormone replacement therapy for climacteric ageing.
 Int J Cosmet Sci.
 2013 Oct 24.